 The Comprehensive Income and Expenditure Statement summarises the authority's financial performance for the year on the basis of International Financial Reporting standards.
 However, the amounts chargeable to a local authority's council tax and its General Fund reserves for the year are controlled by legislation, and include a number of statutory adjustments and transfers to specific reserves.
-The effect of these statutory transactions is shown in explanatory note 5.2.
+The effect of these statutory transactions is shown in explanatory note 7.2.
+Please see explanatory note 23 for details of a restatement which has been made to the 2018/19 figures.